Everybody is familiar with the phrase “core training”. It has gained massive popularity since the onset of the 2000’s, and rightfully so.

 Some of my favorite posterior chain building exercises include:

 • Row variations

 • Explosive medicine ball throw variations

 Core Training for Hockey

-Out on the ice, core strength is also vital for actions such as deceleration, high velocity direction change, absorbing/redirecting forces and energy economy.
-If the integrity of the core isn’t quite there yet, forces accumulated from the ground up can be emitted or dissipated through inefficient movement patterns effecting your overall energy economy.
+Out on the ice, core strength is also vital for actions such as deceleration, high-velocity direction change, absorbing/redirecting forces, and energy economy.
+If the integrity of the core isn’t quite there yet, forces accumulated from the ground up can be emitted or dissipated through inefficient movement patterns affecting your overall energy economy and power output.

-This co-ordination is stabilizing your posture while allowing flexion and extension across both the lower and upper body simultaneously.
-A very clear demonstration of all three core units we discussed today working in unison in there most practical hockey form; skating.
+This coordination is stabilizing your posture while allowing flexion and extension across both the lower and upper body simultaneously.
+A very clear demonstration of all three core units we discussed today working in unison in their most practical hockey form; skating.

 Hockey athletes will achieve their highest potential for speed and strength out on the ice with proper core development, provided other limiting factors aren’t at play such as mobility issues.

 Hockey players being both involved in a heavy contact sport and being strength/power athletes would benefit most from having a fully developed core from the inside out.
 This will translate to all athletic movement out on the ice.